Short selling tests China's zeal for market reform

 Short sellers sell borrowed shares in the hope of buying them back when prices fall and pocketing the difference.
 Those such as Carson Block of Muddy Waters and Dan David of Wolfpack Research have made their name shorting Chinese stocks but, like Yuan, their bets have been against stocks in New York or Hong Kong, not Shanghai or Shenzhen.

 This could be about to change.
-Last Friday, regulators relaxed short-selling rules for Shenzhen’s $1 trillion startup board, ChiNext, for domestic market participants.
+Last Friday, regulators relaxed short-selling rules for Shenzhen’s $1 trillion (805 billion pounds) startup board, ChiNext, for domestic market participants.
 They are also considering letting foreigners borrow or lend mainland stocks to short.

 Such reform could increase competitiveness and bring China’s markets a step closer to more robust capital-raising centres such as New York and Tokyo.